Nikephoros II Phokas

 Nikephoros II Phokas (Νικηφόρος Φωκᾶς; c.
 912 – 11 December 969), Latinized Nicephorus II Phocas, was Byzantine emperor from 963 to 969.
-His career, not uniformly successful in matters of statecraft or of war, nonetheless included brilliant military exploits which contributed to the resurgence of the Byzantine Empire during the 10th century.
-In the east, Nikephoros completed the conquest of Cilicia and retook the islands of Crete and Cyprus, opening the path for subsequent Byzantine incursions reaching as far as Upper Mesopotamia and the Levant; these campaigns earned him the sobriquet "pale death of the Saracens".
-Meanwhile in the west, he inflamed conflict with the Bulgarians and saw Sicily completely turn over to the Muslims, while he failed to make any serious gains in Italy following the incursions of Otto I. At home, Nikephoros' administrative policies caused controversy.
-He financed his wars with increased taxes both on the people and on the church, while maintaining unpopular theological positions and alienating many of his most powerful allies.
-These included his nephew John Tzimiskes, who would take the throne after killing Nikephoros in his sleep.
+His career, not uniformly successful in matters of statecraft or of war, nonetheless greatly contributed to the resurgence of the Byzantine Empire during the 10th century.
+In the east, Nikephoros completed the conquest of Cilicia and retook the islands of Crete and Cyprus, opening the path for subsequent Byzantine incursions reaching as far as Upper Mesopotamia and the Levant; these campaigns earned him the sobriquet "pale death of the Saracens."

 Early life and career

 Nikephoros Phokas was born around 912.
 From his paternal side, he belonged to the Phokas family which had produced several distinguished generals, including Nikephoros' father Bardas Phokas, brother Leo Phokas, and grandfather Nikephoros Phokas the Elder, who had all served as commanders of the field army (domestikos tōn scholōn).
 From his maternal side he belonged to the Maleinoi, a powerful Anatolian Greek family which had settled in Cappadocia.
 Early in his life Nikephoros had married Stephano.
 She had died before he rose to fame, and after her death he took an oath of chastity.